 Now more than ever, the Chinese people are incorporating meat and dairy products into their diets.
 In its attempts to be self-sustaining, the country has begun not only growing more animals, but also producing more meat, poultry and dairy products.
 To keep pace with the growing food demands of a growing population, the Chinese feed industry has been scaling up at an average rate of more than 10 percent over the past 20 years, now becoming the world’s largest with a total output of 187.9 million metric tons of feed in 2018.
 However, the Chinese feed industry continues to be challenged with the difficulites of modernizing production practices to meet the growing demand.

 China’s growing livestock and feed production has led to a surge in feed and feed ingredient imports over the past decades (see Graph 2).
 Sources forecast continued increased demand for feed and feed ingredients in the years to come.
-China’s feed ingredient imports under HS 2309 from the world have been growing steadily over the past seven years, from 102 thousand metric tons (TMT) in 2010 to 176 TMT in 2018, up 7%.
-The value of imports jumped over 98% for the same time period, reaching $461 million in 2018.
+China’s feed ingredient imports under HS 2309 from the world have been growing steadily over the past seven years, from 102 thousand metric tons (TMT) in 2010 to about 190 TMT in 2019, up 88%.
+The value of imports jumped over 200% for the same time period, reaching $552 million in 2019.
 However, while China’s total feed and feed ingredient imports have been increasing, the United States’ have been declining (see Graphs 1 and 2).

-The American Feed Industry Association continues to work with the U.S. government to advocate for U.S. feed, feed ingredients, pet food and animal food manufacturing technologies to have greater access into the Chinese market by urging China to modify some of its outdated and unnecessary regulatory policies.
-Ongoing trade disputes between the United States and China, however, challenge the relationship between the two countries, and U.S. animal food manufacturers are at risk of losing their place in this vital marketplace in the future.
+The American Feed Industry Association continues to work with the U.S. government to advocate for U.S. feed, feed ingredients, pet food and animal food manufacturing technologies to have greater access into the Chinese market.